 Firewalls make online gaming safer

-Online games are very popular among young users, but they are also a potential risk to your safety.
-Various malware have been developed that target online players, that exist on unsecured or recently hacked game servers.
+Online games are very popular with young users, but they are also a potential risk to your safety.
+Various malicious programs have been developed targeting online players that exist on unsecured or recently compromised game servers.

-While game publishers usually maintain the security of them, using a firewall is a smart move.
+While game publishers usually maintain the security of their servers, using a firewall is a smart move.
 Any attempts by hackers to use their malware to enter your system will be blocked, leaving your system safe.

 In most cases, the firewall will be configured based on the game requirements, using information provided in the metadata.

-Note that security suites often ship with “Game Mode” or something similar pre-installed .
-Use it to optimize your PC before starting your favorite game and ensure the best performance available.
-If there are problems, you can consult the game's support pages and edit your firewall settings.
+Note that security suites are often shipped with "Game Mode" or some other similar option pre-installed.
+Use it to optimize your computer before starting your favorite game and ensure the best performance available.
+If there are problems, you can consult the game support pages and edit your firewall settings.

 For added security, consider a VPN for online gaming.